nipy/PyLocator/doc/tutorial.rst

 .. rubric:: Footnotes

-.. [#f1] If you normalized the MRI image to some standard brain (the tutorial file is normalized to MNI152, T1, 1mm voxel size) these coordinates will be in standard space, e.g. MNI coordinates
+.. [#f1] If you normalized the MRI image to some standard brain (the tutorial file is normalized to MNI152, T1, 1mm voxel size) these coordinates where in standard space, e.g. MNI coordinates
 .. [#f2] Iso surfaces are the 3d analogy to contour plots.